1.30pm – 3pm BST, 30 June 2026 ‐ 1 hour 30 mins

 Ben is a consultant in intensive care and anaesthesia at Torbay Hospital, South Devon.
 He has been the national education lead for organ donation with NHS Blood and Transplant for the last 7 years, delivering, alongside the education team, the acclaimed national Deceased Donation Simulation Course.
 The team won the inaugural ICS education award in 2020 and deliver education around donation, ethical decision making and end of life conversations to national and international audiences.
 In his spare time he enjoys landscape photography and slow running.

 I joined NHSBT’s Professional Development Team following time as a Specialist Nurse Organ Donation with the Northern Region at James Cook University Hospital, Middlesbrough.
-This was following a long career in critical care with a wide range of critical care experience with leadership experience both in critical care and in the volunteer and charity business sector.
+This was following a long career in critical care with a wide range of experience alongside leadership experience both within critical care and in the volunteer and charity business sector.

-I work collaboratively with national and regional medical leads to develop and deliver training opportunities for NHSBT partners in the clinical areas both in the UK and internationally.
-This includes the highly regarded and award winning National Deceased Donation Course.
-This course provides donation education to both adult and paediatric trainees becoming our next generation of consultants.
-Induction programmes for CLODs and Trust/Health board Organ Donation Committee Chairs are core to local donation service leadership and conference opportunities achieve a wider audience reach.
-My role also supports a more cohesive multidisciplinary approach across the package of education programmes the Professional Development Team deliver.
+I work collaboratively with national and regional medical leads to develop and deliver MPT training opportunities for those working with NHSBT, in the service of patients and families experiencing donation.
+Our work extends internationally and includes the highly regarded and award winning National Deceased Donation Course.
+This particular course provides donation education to both adult and paediatric trainees due to become our next generation of consultants.
+Other courses include induction programmes for CLODs and Trust/Health board Organ Donation Committee Chairs, foundational to effective donation service leadership as well as conference opportunities to achieve a wider audience reach.

 Our aim is to build confidence and excellence in donation practice, train in multidisciplinary ways and remain world class by providing a high level of engagement, interest and academic rigour whilst complementing specialist nurse training for a cohesive approach.